Address: Town Hall, First Floor, 2 Main St.

 April 15 Last day to file application for “Current Use” for the upcoming tax year.

-April 15 Last day to file “Report of Cut” for the previous tax year.
+May 15 Last day to file “Report of Cut” for the previous year.

 Email us with any assessing questions.
 Please click on the links below for details on exemptions and tax credits.